eriksjolund/find-the-nearest-runestone-in-sweden/README.md

 5. If a popup message with the text "Zooma in mer i kartan för att aktivera ritfunktionen" appears, you need to zoom in more.
 6. The left side menu now disappears.
 Under the mouse pointer you will see a black circle.
-Move the mouse pointer and click the corners of an polygon, that will be defining the area where you want to search for runestones.
+Move the mouse pointer and click the corners of a polygon, that will be defining the area where you want to search for runestones.
 Click again the starting point (the first polygon corner).
 Now the green button _KLAR_ gets enabled.
 Click the green button _KLAR_.
 7. The left side menu reappaers.
 8. In the drop-down list _Filtrera på kategori_, choose _Ristningar, hällmålningar och minnesmärken_.